MaziyarParsi/Furniture-Shop/README.md

 ### `Assets`

-All photo files, fonts, etc. (except icons) in the project used are in this folder
+All photo files, fonts, etc. (except icons) in the project used are in public folder

 ### `Components`